rafsanjani/mathemagicalc/app/photoshop designs/README.txt

 Note:
-All menu button images should be 700px x 700px for.
+All menu button images should be 700px x 700px.
 These will be subsequently scaled down to appropriate drawable densities.